liferay/liferay-docs/devGuide/en/chapters/02-tools-and-dev.markdown

         - `view.jsp`

 <!-- Inform the reader that the project is created to the Liferay Plugins SDK
-that you specified in the wizard.
+that he specified in the wizard.
 Explain that each project, regardless of type, is created with an Ant build file called `build.xml`.
 The build file provides the means to compile the project and deploy it to a Liferay Portal runtime server.
-Liferay IDE leverages the build file to perform these operations. - Jim -->
+Liferay IDE leverages the build file to perform these operations.

+Also draw their attention to the liferay-plugin-package.properties.
+This is created for all plugin projects, regardless of type. - Jim -->

 <!--I pulled the above structure from the portlets chapter.
 In IDE when I